-- 1. Power the Mission RTU with the 12 VDC battery only.
-Connect the black lead first, then the red lead.
-The LCD will illuminate start up screen.
+Power the Mission RTU with the 12 VDC battery only.
+Connect the black lead first, then the red lead (see Figure 6).
+The LCD will illuminate the start up screen.
 Once the radio sequence is complete, you will hear three beeps from the buzzer.
 This indicates the unit has connected to Mission servers.
-Allow the unit two minutes to perform its power-up sequence and synchronization to the network.
-If the RTU does not connect after two attempts. refer to appendices D and E, or contact technical support. - 2.
-Check the wiring connections before powering the pump station.
-If the wiring is correct, power the pump station, and immediately focus on the main board.
-Check to ensure the Mission RTU is still operating.
-If a wiring mistake has been made, it will be evident.
-If there appears to be a mistake, immediately remove power.
-If power is OK, proceed to testing the RTU.
+Allow the unit about two minutes to perform its power-up sequence and synchronization to the network.
+If the RTU does not connect after two attempts, contact Technical Support.

-Figure 5: Battery Wiring
+Figure 6: Battery Wiring